affinidi/affinidi-trust-registry-rs/README.md

 ENABLE_DIDCOMM=false RUST_LOG=info cargo run --bin trust-registry
 ```

+For more details on setting up the Trust Registry, refer to the [setup guide](https://github.com/affinidi/affinidi-trust-registry-rs/blob/main/SETUP_COMMAND_REFERENCES.md) document.

 ## Run Trust Registry on Docker

 After setting up the Trust Registry, review the Docker settings in `./docker-compose.yaml`.
 Start the containers using the following command: